Hemp protein powder is fast becoming one of the most popular products for many athletes. I wouldn't say that it has overtaken whey just yet, but the

 For me, the most interesting fact is about the essential amino acids.

-The reason I don't tend to recommend plant-derived protein is that pretty much all plants don't contain the complete range of amino acids.
+The reason I don't tend to recommend plant-derived protein powders is that pretty much all plants don't contain the complete range of amino acids.
 You can read more about this in our plant vs whey protein article.

 Benefits of Whey Protein Powder